beathvn/mastering-python/README.md

 collecting useful information

+## WSL
+If you want to run dev-container on windows, you need a docker engine.
+Docker desktop is the easiest way, but for industries of a certain size, you cannot use it.
+So your best option is to install wsl and use the docker cli (which is free).
+If you choose Ubuntu as your distribution that runs on top of WSL2, regularly check the size of the App ubuntu in windows, because it can grow really large (up to a point where the C: drive is completly full!).
+To shrink the size of the Ubuntu app follow these steps:
+* cleanup in wsl itself.
+Follow this:
+    * if using docker, check the docker section below on how to clean that.
+    * `du -a FOLDERPATH | sort -n -r | head -n 5` to list the top 5 folders taking up space
+    * shutdown wsl
+    * open up powershell as admin and execute this command `Optimize-VHD -Path "C:\Users\<username>\AppData\Local\Packages\...\LocalState\ext4.vhdx" -Mode Full` (it can be that it fails, because it is used by another process... just wait a bit)

+Useful commands
+* `wsl --list --verbose`: lists the available distributions
+* `wsl --shutdown`

 ## Dev Container
 Lets you run your development environment in a container.
 This is useful, if you want to have a consistent environment across different machines.
 If you want to install something new into your dev environment (not a simple dependency, but something more on system level) there are 2 ways to do it: